abhay-rana/vite-ts-template/src/components/library/Button/button.md

 -> which will handle the action perform using the onCLick <button/>
 -> which will handle the outside links <a/>
 -> which will handle the internal links <Link/> tag so that it does not reload the page again

+-> tailwind-merge is for the managing the class conflicts. for ex. px-1 py-3 p-3 // i want the p-3 to be run , className={teMerge(extra_class,className)}

+<Button
+    isLoading
+    isIcon
+    isLink> // this button is handling three types of buttons -> link buttons, icon button , loading buttons